revolunet/spreadsheet-to-json/README.md

 columns with identical names should produce array data

-✓ Wrong column name should exist in output as an array ✓ First object should contain a wrong array with three elements
+✓ 'Wrong' column name should exist in output as an array ✓ First object should contain a wrong array with three elements